rgpq25/paletas-villaizan/README.md

 ### 2.1.
 How to correctly setup an internal package

-This StackOverflow post shows the correct way to establish an internal package that will be used by an app that doesnt automatically transpile its dependencies, like NestJS.
-Following said configuration, the package can be used both by Nextjs and NestJS, allowing the automatic generation and usage of types across the turborepo.
+This **StackOverflow** post shows the correct way to establish an internal package that will be used by an app that doesnt automatically transpile its dependencies, like NestJS.
+Following said configuration, the package can be used both by **Nextjs** and **NestJS**, allowing the automatic generation and usage of types across the turborepo.

 - https://stackoverflow.com/a/75356810